5umitmishra/basic_python/README.md

-# tip_calculator_my_frist_python_project
+# tip_calculator

-this project is about paying and spliting bills between group  of friends
+this is my first project is about paying and spliting bills between group  of friends